jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 ```bash
 sudo certbot --apache
 ```
 Follow the certbot instructions.
-When asked if http should be redirected or not, use 2 to enable redirection.
+When asked if http should be redirected or not, say yes.
 If you have done everything right, it should automatically detect your hostname from the Apache2 config.

 If you are unable to get a cert, most of the time there is something wrong with your firewall or DNS settings.
 From the outside, cloud.yourdomain.com should point to the IP of your nextcloud host.
 For IPv6 you need a firewall rule to allow traffic on port 80 to your nextcloud host.
 For IPv4, you need to NAT incoming Port 80 traffic to your nextcloud host.
 I can recommend you dnschecker.org, since you can input your domain name and the port 80 there.
 Port should be open.